Gulf Coast jaguarundi: Reproduction

 Mating season for the jaguarundi is believed to be in the months of November and December.
 A female jaguarundi's pregnancy cycle, or gestation period, lasts about 70–75 days.
 At the time of birth, the female will have anywhere between 1–4 kittens, each weighing 4–7 kilograms.
 Like their relative, the cougar, the kittens between the ages of 0 and 12 weeks will have spots on their coats; however, around month 3 or 4, the kittens' spots are lost.
 At 6 weeks of age, the cats will begin eating solid foods, usually rodents.
 Shortly after, they leave their mothers, and within 2–3 years, achieve sexual maturity.
 Their life expectancy is very impressive, ranging from 16–22 years in captivity.
-In the wild, its longevity is approximately 10–15 years, a feat most attributable to their well-protected den.
+In the wild, its lifespan is approximately 10–15 years, a feat most attributable to their well-protected den.

 Diet

-The jaguarundi has a carnivorous diet.
+The jaguarundi is a carnivore.
 The animals they hunt tend to be relatively small animals.
 Small mammals, birds, frogs, and fish are a few of the wide variety of prey that the jaguarundi feeds on.
-These cats may have adapted to eating a wide variety of animal because of the scarcity of food.
+These cats may have adapted to eating a wide variety of animals because of the scarcity of food.